Shubham6697/Clock/README.md

 ## Clock
-A Clock with Timer, Alarm, Stopwatch made using Python
+A Clock with Timer, Alarm, Stopwatch made by using Python